grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 package.
 It allows us to specify the exact position of plots on the canvas, and scaling the width and height of plots (as we do with the legend).
-It would have been nice to rotate the legend by 45° but we didn't find a way how to do this.
+It would have been nice to rotate the legend by 45° but we didn’t find a way how to do this.

 The numeric arguments to `draw_plot()` are basically trial and error.